 Working from Home

-1. Have you logged into the laptop?
+1. Have you logged into the computer that the IT Department Setup for you?

 This is an important step, especially for those who are using shared laptops or new laptops.
 Any University-issued laptop will first need to be logged into successfully on campus.
 Otherwise you will not be able to log into the laptop remotely.
 Logging into the laptop on campus caches the user profile, allowing for access elsewhere.
 The Help Desk does not have any workaround for accessing laptops without cached user profiles.
+If you don't fully log into the laptop the first time with your credentials while plugged into the network on campus, you will not be able to use it at home at all.

 To request VPN access, please have your supervisor contact the Help Desk with: